nitrocon/RGB_Pixel_Generator/README.md

 ## 🛠 Features

 - Generating Images with an adjustable pixelsize
 - Efficient Image Generation: Utilizes CUDA for faster pixel computation.
-(Due to compatibility issues its not working)
 - Is skipping already existing images
 - Dynamic Memory Adjustment: Automatically adapts batch size based on available memory.
 - User-Friendly GUI: Provides an intuitive interface for configuring and monitoring the process.